calvin-cs262-fall20-teamF/Project/online-help.md

 1) locate yourself on the map of Calvin University’s campus,
 2) locate the dining halls on the map of Calvin University’s campus,
 3) find out how busy (on a standardized scale) each dining hall is at the current moment.

-## 4.0 - The Home Screen
-You can use the home screen to look up information on each location, or to go to the report screen.
-All information on each location is on the corresponding card.
-This includes both an estimate on current capacity, and a rating.
-To navigate to the report page, simply tap on the card belonging to the location you want to report on.

 ## 4.1 - Locating Yourself